louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 INTRODUCTION

-Low‐dose oral colchicine (0.5 mg once or twice daily) is one of the first‐line recommended therapies for prevention of gout flares when commencing urate‐lowering therapy.Although colchicine may be effective, it has a number of potential adverse events, of which the most common are gastrointestinal, including nausea and diarrhea.
-In people with gout, gastrointestinal adverse events are dose dependent, with more gastrointestinal adverse events observed in those who received a higher dose (4.8 mg over four hours) versus a low dose (1.8 mg over one hour) in a study of gout flares, albeit with no difference in circulating maximum concentration (C max) between the two colchicine doses in healthy volunteers.Other less common adverse events include bone marrow suppression and neuromyotoxicity, which may occur with more prolonged use.
+Low‐dose oral colchicine (0.5 mg once or twice daily) is one of the first‐line recommended therapies for prevention of gout flares when commencing urate‐lowering therapy.
+Although colchicine may be effective, it has a number of potential adverse events, of which the most common are gastrointestinal, including nausea and diarrhea.
+In people with gout, gastrointestinal adverse events are dose dependent, with more gastrointestinal adverse events observed in those who received a higher dose (4.8 mg over four hours) versus a low dose (1.8 mg over one hour) in a study of gout flares, albeit with no difference in circulating maximum concentration (C max) between the two colchicine doses in healthy volunteers.
+Other less common adverse events include bone marrow suppression and neuromyotoxicity, which may occur with more prolonged use.

 SIGNIFICANCE & INNOVATIONS